qcircuit-submission/codes/supplementary_material_for_rebuttal/supplementary_circuits/README.md

 By decomposing MCT gates accordingly,  we obtain

-1) the 5-qubit NCT circuit and 5-qubit Clifford+T circuit for the ASCON S-box,
+1) A 5-qubit NCT circuit (Toffoli-depth 7)and a 5-qubit Clifford+T circuit (T-depth 21)for the ASCON S-box,
-2) the 8-qubit NCT circuit and 8-qubit Clifford+T circuit for the SKINNY-128 S-box.
+2) An 8-qubit NCT circuit (Toffoli-depth 1092) and an 8-qubit Clifford+T circuit (T-depth 1901) for the SKINNY-128 S-box.

 ## 3. New NCT and Clifford+T circuits for ASCON and SKINNY-128

 In  `ASCON+SKINNY_Circuits/`, we provide the sepcific NCT circuits and Clifford+T circuits for the ASCON S-box and the SKINNY-128 S-box in .qasm format.
+There specific quantum resource costs can be found in `Clifford+T_Costs_ASCON+SKINNY.txt` and `NCT_Costs_ASCON+SKINNY.txt`.